lifeasawalrus/cse15l-lab-reports/lab-report-2-week-1.md

     e) `.` and `..` represent the *current* and *previous* (the directory one step above in the heiarchy) directories respectively.
 ![Image](Lab1-part5-CSE15L.png)

-4. You may now use the secure copy to send files to, and from, the server.
+Step 4: You may now use the secure copy to send files to, and from, the server.
 Log out and use the following command-line prompt to send a file to the server. `scp WhereAmI.java cs15lfa22al@ieng6.ucsd.edu:/home/linux/ieng6/cs15lfa22/cs15lfa22al/lab1` (Be sure to replace "al" with your account's initials!
 Be sure that WhereAmI.java is in the current path you are in on your local machine).

 **WhereAmI.java contents:**